FutureGadgetLaboratory-FGL/Logic_Builder/Basic/INDEX.md

 ### 50. Write a program to check whether a number is perfect or not.

-### 51. Write a program to print the following pattern
+### 51. Write a program to print the following pattern:
  ```html
    1 1 1 1 1
    1       1